henry410213028/kafka-o11y/README.md

 ![kafka-core-abnormal](images/kafka-core-abnormal.png)

 About a minute later, you will see the alert is triggered, and you will receive a notification on Discord.
+(If you set the `DISCORD_WEBHOOK_URL` variable in `.env` file)

 ![grafana-alert-abnormal](images/grafana-alert-abnormal.png)

 Notify message contains the alert name, state, summary and some service labels.
 You can click the link to view the alert in Grafana.
 (If you set the `GF_SERVER_ROOT_URL` variable in `.env` file)

 ![discord-firing](images/discord-firing.png)